fbpx

 "Uncle Buck"

-If it not in the kitchen, come join me outside to kick a ball, read a book, or brush my pretend hair.
+If I’m not in the kitchen, join me outside to kick a ball, admire nature, share a joke or to sit and enjoy a quiet moment together.

 Jonah Chasin